peidevs/Event_Resources/Checklist.md

 #### recurring tasks

-* Please check the peidevs email account on a regular basis (every 7-10 days or so)
+* Please check the peidevs email account on a regular basis (every 7-10 days or so).
+Or delegate by requesting elder volunteers per month, etc.

 #### before booking speakers